rOzzy1987/klipper-macros/README.md

 # to your Z endstop or probe offset.
 #  ADJUST_SURFACE_OFFSETS

-# # Hook running before homing Z. Useful when specific things need to be done
+# # Hook running before homing Z.
+# # Used only if variable_homing_sequence is set to 'xy-z'
-# # before Z homing
+# # Useful when specific things need to be done before Z homing
 # # This sample moves T1 toolhead out of the way so T0 can move to the safe_z_home
 # # position
 # [gcode_macro _before_z_home]